How lived experience leadership is transforming mental health

 “I didn’t know anything about mental health or how to get help,” Sue says.
 “When I was offered the chance to speak to a Family Peer Worker, everything changed.
 Their support and lived experience taught me how to best support my child.”

-This transformative encounter led Sue to pivot from her academic career to family peer work.
+This transformative encounter ultimately led Sue to pivot from her academic career to focus on a leadership role in family peer work.

 Today, as Family Peer Work Lead at Orygen, she is part of efforts to elevate the discipline.
 Sue is contributing to the development of the State Discipline Framework, which aims to formalize the role of family peer workers and promote advanced qualifications in the field.

-“Families and carers are vital to recovery,” Sue emphasizes.
+“Families, carers and supporters are vital to recovery,” Sue emphasizes.
 “As awareness grows, so does the demand for trained peer workers who can bridge the gap between clinical care and personal experience.”

 A Growing Sector